 All states require clinical mental health counselors to earn a license to practice, though the stipulations for licensure vary based on the state where you intend to work.
 It is crucial to research the necessary license required for mental health counseling in your state before you begin your degree program.

-Step-by-Step Guide to Launching Your Career
+Step-by-Step Guide to Clinical Mental Health Counseling Career Path

 If you are looking to build the skills required to pursue clinical mental health counseling jobs, the following are some steps that you may need to take: